nvaccess/nvda/user_docs/en/userGuide.md

 Enabling this option will cause NVDA to speak lines or paragraphs reached using the braille display's navigation controls.

-To toggle this option from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).
+To toggle this option from anywhere, please assign a custom gesture to "speakOnNavigatingByUnit" in the "Braille" section of the [Input Gestures dialog](#InputGestures).

 ##### Avoid splitting words when possible {#BrailleSettingsWordWrap}